Du-par's

 Du-par's is a diner-style restaurant in Los Angeles, California, that was once a modest-sized regional chain.
-The first location was founded in 1938 at the Los Angeles Farmers Market by James Dunn and Edward Parsons, who combined their surnames to create the restaurant's name.
-There is also an associated franchised restaurant in a Las Vegas casino.
+It was founded in 1938 by James Dunn and Edward Parsons, who combined their surnames to create the restaurant's name.
+The original location still exists at the Los Angeles Farmers Market in Los Angeles' Fairfax District.
+There is also an associated franchised restaurant at the Suncoast Hotel and Casino in Las Vegas, Nevada.